hazuki3417/php-measurement/README.md

 ### 2.Measurement

-Try to measure the time it takes to do an incremental operation on a variable of type `String` and `Int`.
+Try to measure the time taken for the addition process when the types of variables are the same and different.

 ```php